Philippine journalist Maria Ressa rejects 'politically motivated' tax evasion charges | Politics

 "It is shocking where we are right now," Ressa said.
 "It is unthinkable that ABS-CBN shut down.
 This is the perfect storm where the pandemic and lockdown enabled the government to quickly consolidate power."

-Presidential spokesman Harry Roque did not immediately respond to a request for comment, but he has repeatedly said Duterte supports freedom of speech and any media facing legal cases are for breaking the law, not for their reporting.
+Presidential spokesman Harry Roque reiterated Duterte supports freedom of speech and any media facing legal cases are for breaking the law, not for their reporting.
+"The press can keep on reporting as long as there is no violation and has the right to continue its operations," he said in a statement.

 - READ MORE ON: